This glossary contains general terms used in the payments industry and should help you demystify the world of payments.

 Verifies the cardholder's PIN by sending the unencrypted PIN to the card.
 This is commonly used by cards that can not support the more secure Offline enciphered PIN.
 (PosEntryMode ICC only).

 A point-of-sale solution allows a shopper to make a cashless in-store payment in a merchant's shop.
-This payment is usually made using cards, although some local methods (like Apple Pay or Android Pay) can be used as well.
+This payment is made using cards, NFC wallets (like Apple Pay), QR code wallets (like Alipay), or prepaid and gift cards.

-Adyen provides its own POS service, including devices and infrastructure.
+Adyen provides its own point-of-sale service, including devices (payment terminals) and infrastructure.
 Merchants that also accept payments online or in-app can use Adyen as their omnichannel payment solution.
 This gives them a single reporting dashboard, where they can view all purchases.

-Often the term "point of sale" is used in place of "cash register" to denote the software collecting POS payments.
+Often the term POS is used in place of cash register to denote the software collecting point-of-sale payments.

 Point-of-sale Entry Mode